Idlewild South: Recording and production

 The first recording sessions for Idlewild South took place in mid-February 1970 at the newly built Capricorn Sound Studios in Macon.
 Subsequently, the band moved to Criteria Studios in Miami in mid-March, where Dowd felt more comfortable producing albums; he viewed the then-new Capricorn studio as still a work-in-progress and unfit to record in.

-The band was constantly on the road while Idlewild South was developed, leading to a fractured recording process completed in fits and starts.
-They reconvened with Dowd during short breaks from shows.
+The band reconvened with Dowd during short breaks from shows.
 In addition, group leader Duane Allman still received invitations to play as a session musician elsewhere; on the "rare instances when [the band] could return to Macon for a short break", Allman would hit the road for New York, Miami, or Muscle Shoals to contribute to other artists' sessions.
 On days that the band would be available, manager Walden phoned Dowd to inform him; he would often catch their show and spend the rest of the night in the studio.
-After nearly half a year and over three different recording studios, production wrapped up by July 1970.

 The Allman Brothers Band opted to cut most of Idlewild South live, with all of the musicians performing together.
 On rare occasions, they would go back to overdub sections that were not up to standard.
 "The idea is that part of the thing of the Allman Brothers is the spontaneity — the elasticity.
 The parts and tempos vary in a way that only they are sensitive to", said Dowd.
 Duane often left a song alone for more work and testing out on the road.
 "They would record maybe five songs.
 Then they might say, 'I don't think that song was good enough,' or, 'I don't think that song was ready to record' ", remembered Dowd.

-Joel Dorn, predominantly a jazz producer for Atlantic, stepped in to produce one song on the album, "Please Call Home", which was recorded at Regency Sound Studios on July 14, 1970.
-The band were in New York at the time and Dowd was unavailable.
+Joel Dorn, predominantly a jazz producer for Atlantic, stepped in to produce one song on the album when Dowd was unavailable, "Please Call Home", which was recorded at Regency Sound Studios in New York on July 14, 1970.

+After nearly half a year and over three different recording studios, production wrapped up by July 1970.

-Following the recording process, Duane was invited to join Eric Clapton and his new group Derek & the Dominos on the recording of their debut album, Layla and Other Assorted Love Songs.
+In late August, Duane was invited to join Eric Clapton and his new group Derek & the Dominos on the recording of their debut album, Layla and Other Assorted Love Songs.
 Clapton later formally invited Allman to join the group, but he reluctantly declined, expressing loyalty to the members of the Allman Brothers and the musical concept that had birthed the band.